Association for Learning Mandarin in Australia (ALMA)

 • Mandarin Community Tutoring Project - to practise what you have learned/are learning elsewhere

 • Chinese conversation for intermediate and advanced-level speakers.
-Weekly at either Woden Library (10.30-11.30am Friday) or Canberra Southern Cross Woden (10.30am-11.30am Sunday).
+Weekly at Canberra Southern Cross Woden (10.30am-11.30am on alternate Fridays and Sundays).
 Free and no obligation.
 Native speakers welcome.
 For details, phone Claire at 0412 305 538.

 • U3A Classes for adults aged 50 or over.
 Beginning and Continuing.
 Contact Claire for more details: on 0412 305 538